Session Information & Instructions for Program Participants

 If your session has discussants, they are assigned first paper to first discussant, second paper to second discussant, etc. However all session participants are expected to be familiar with all the papers in the session and to contribute to the discussion.

 By June 1, paper presenters must upload their paper to the conference platform.
-After logging in, visit MY ACCOUNT > ALL where you can access and edit your submission(s) in round "Accepted Papers for Program Placement" and upload or link to your final drafts/slides.
+After logging in, visit SUBMISSIONS where you can access and edit your submission(s) and upload or link to your final drafts/slides.
 If you are unable to upload your paper by June 1, contact your session chair and assigned discussant immediately to keep them apprised of your progress.

 Session time allocations (based on four papers): 105 minutes total.
 15 minutes per paper presentation plus 5 minutes for the paper’s primary discussant, then time for all other participants’ discussion.
 The session chair may alter time allocations if appropriate.